 - you were born between 1961 and 1962 and will reach the age of 62 before your maximum period is reached

 - you were born between in 1963 and will reach the age of 63 before your maximum period is reached

 - you were born between in 1964 and will reach the age of 64 before your maximum period is reached.

 In addition, you must have worked for at least 5 years during the last 20 years and must be entitled to earnings-related unemployment allowance from having been an employee.

 You do not need to apply for the additional days separately.
 Just send your allowance application to the fund as usual, and the person handling the application will determine whether you are entitled to additional days.

 The maximum period is not reset while you are on additional allowance days.
-The amount of your earnings-related allowance is also not re-calculated while you are on additional days.
+The amount of the daily allowance is also not recalculated when you are on additional days.

 Transition security scheme for people aged 55 and over

 Individuals born in 1965 and later are not entitled to additional days after the expiry of the maximum period of earnings-related unemployment allowance.
 The new transition security scheme for people aged 55 and over will be introduced from the beginning of 2023.
 Those covered by change security are entitled to a transition security allowance, training and extended re-employment leave.
 Learn more about transition security.